Robb Butler

-Robb-Davon Butler (born September 14, 1981) is an American former professional football defensive back who played one season with the San Diego Chargers of the National Football League (NFL).
+Robb-Davon Butler (born September 14, 1981) is an American former professional football player who was a defensive back for one season with the San Diego Chargers of the National Football League (NFL).
 He was a three-year letterman in both football and track at Perry Traditional Academy in Pittsburgh, Pennsylvania.
 He earned All-State honors in football for his senior year in 1998.
 Butler played college football at Pittsburgh for two years as a cornerback.
 He then transferred to Robert Morris and played wide receiver.
 He redshirted his first season and caught 29 passes for 459 yards his second season.
 Butler converted to strong safety his senior season in 2003 and earned first-team Division I-AA All-American honors.
 After going undrafted in the 2004 NFL draft, he signed with the Chargers.
 He played in five games for the Chargers in 2004, recording seven total tackles and two kickoff returns.
 He later spent time with the Baltimore Ravens, Kansas City Chiefs, Kansas City Brigade, Erie RiverRats and Wheeling Wildcats.